maxplanck-ie/ATACofthesnake/docs/content/usage.rst

      design: ~celltype*drug
      reduced: ~drug

 Above design will test for peaks that are differentially accessible between celltypes.
 If celltype itself has only two levels, this is equivalent to a two-group comparison.
 However, if there are more than two celltypes, this will test for any difference between the celltypes, without specifying which celltypes are different from each other.
 Keep in mind that the reduced design should be nested within the full design, meaning that all factors and interaction terms in the reduced design should also be present in the full design.

 The output here is similar to the two-group comparison output (though under the `lrt` subfolder), with the difference that there is no group label in the edgeR output.
-Instead, a rudimentary k-means clustering is ran on the significant peaks (calculating k based on the intertia metrics).
+Instead, a rudimentary k-means clustering is ran on the significant peaks (calculating k based on the inertia metrics).
 This is applied to the heatmap (which again is only generated if there are sufficient significant peaks to begin with).
+Note that here `--fdr_cutoff` is relevant, but `--lfc_cutoff` is not, even though fold changes are estimated per dropped factor level and available in the output table too.
+By default, if at least 1000 peaks are scored differential under the LRT test, postprocessing is ran.
+This number can be controlled with the `--lrt-peaks` flag.

 Timecourse
 """"""""""

 A third comparison type is a timecourse analysis.
 Two different timecourse modes are possible, with both of them based on Gaussian process regression.
 Note that timecourse analyses could also be performed by using the `LRT` comparison type, and dropping the time factor from the reduced design.
-The assumptions made there are however different: if time is encoded as a continuous variable, the effect is presumed to be monotonic with how time is encoded in the design (lienar, quadratic, etc.).
+The assumptions made there are however different: if time is encoded as a continuous variable, the effect is presumed to be monotonic with how time is encoded in the design (linear, quadratic, etc.).
 If time is encoded as a categorical variable, then the effect is not presumed to be monotonic, but the inherent ordering is not taking into account.
 To tackle this, the timecourse comparison allows a setup with time being treated as a continuous variable, but without presuming monotonicity.
 This can be specified as such:

 .. code:: yaml